Ghana 3-1 Sao Tome and Principe: Black Stars finish Afcon 2021 qualifiers in style | Goal.com

 Ghana started strongly, mounting pressure, but it was the visitors who paradoxically had the first big chance as a shot across the face of goal beggingly rolled past without a connection.

-Leal then followed up a minute later with a long-range free-kick which miss target just narrowly.
+Leal then followed up a minute later with a long-range free-kick which missed the target narrowly.

 Four minutes later, Jordan saw a penalty shout ignored by the referee after he went down in the box under a challenge of Vava Pequeno.

-Ghana eventually made it 2-0 in the 31st minute after Jordan Ayew, latching onto a Kudus through-ball and being brought down, picked himself up and coolly slotted the spot kick into the net.
+Ghana eventually made it 2-0 in the 31st minute after Jordan, latching onto a Kudus through-ball and being brought down, picked himself up and coolly slotted the spot-kick into the net.

 Moments later, Opoku almost found his second goal of the day from yet another corner but his header this time around went glancing and over the bar.

-Five minutes to half-time, Kudus broke down the left after dispossesing Jardel Nazare but his his final shot was saved by goalkeeper Aldair D'Almeida.
+Five minutes to half-time, Kudus broke down the left after dispossessing Jardel Nazare but his final shot was saved by goalkeeper Aldair D'Almeida.

-At the opposite end, Leal tried his luck from a long range free-kick again in the 58th minute but his shot flashed wide.
+At the opposite end, Leal tried his luck with a long-range free-kick again in the 58th minute but his shot flashed wide.

 On the hour mark, Ghana found the third goal as Chelsea loanee Baba slotted a shot into the net from close range after Kudus drove his way into the box to set it all up.